Houston Information Systems Management Schools

 University of Houston-Clear Lake

-Graduate Certificate Program in Management Information Systems
+Graduate Certificate Program in Management Information Systems-IS Management

 This certificate program focuses more generally on the broad field of management information systems.
 The coursework places less emphasis on hardware and technical networking and programming skills than on the strategic aspects of information systems management, such as risk, scope, time, cost and quality.